exercism/python/concepts/decorators/about.md

 A [higher-order function][higher-order functions] is a function that accepts one or more functions as arguments and/or returns one or more functions.
 A function, used as an argument or returned from another function, is a [first-class function][first-class functions].
-A Python function, as a [callable object][callable objects], is a first-class function which can be stored in a variable or used as an argument, much like any other value.
+A Python function, as a [callable object][callable objects], is a first-class function which can be stored in a variable or used as an argument, much like any other value or object.
 Higher-order functions and first-class functions work together to make decorators possible.

 ## What a Decorator looks like